Xunius/txt2evernote/README.md

 To upload these notes to **Evernote** following a structure like this:

-- Use "filename" as notebook name, if not exists, create new.
-- Use "heading1" as note title, if multiple heading1s are found, create one note for each heading1 section.
-- Use "tablevel1" as note content.
-In the above example, will be all lines with 1 or more tab-indentions.

-To do that:
+- Put all contents in the file to a new **Evernote** notebook.
+To do this, set "filename" as the **notebook** structure.
+In this case, the notebook created will be named "sample", the name of the file.
+- Create one **Evernote** note in the newly create notebook for each heading1 section in the file.
+To do this, set "heading1" as the **title** structure.
+If multiple heading1s are found, create one note for each heading1 section.
+In this case, these 3 notes will be created: "The role of horizontal resolution in simulating drivers of the global hydrological cycle", "Changes in precipitation with climate change", "Multisource Estimation of Long-Term Terrestrial Water Budget for Major Global River Basins".
+- In each of the notes created above, use all contents with 1 or more tab indentions as its content.
+To do this, set "tablevel1" as the **content** structure.
+In this case, the note "Multisource Estimation of Long-Term Terrestrial Water Budget for Major Global River Basins" will contain the following lines:

+> 	> For evapotranspiration, in-situ-based estimates rely on networks of flux towers.
+	Although these networks are very sparse globally, progress has been made in upscaling flux tower estimates to global coverage (Jung et al. 2009).
+Large- scale estimates can also be derived from remote sensing using satellite- retrieved radiation fluxes and surface meteorological conditions.
+The retrieval is usually performed using an empirically based, process-based, or energy balance model of boundary layer fluxes, such as the Penman Monteith (PM), Priestly Taylor (PT), or the Surface Energy Balance System (SEBS) models (Su 2002) upscaled flux tower-based dataset from the Max Planck Institute (MPI) ( ...... and the SEBSderived estimates ...... using radiation

+		- @Pan2012
+		- Tags: @None, @HydroCycle
+		- Ctime: 2015-05-12 22:40:00

+Putting everything together, to achieve the above:

 ```
 python txt2ever.py inputfile --notebook filename --title heading1 --content tablevel1 -m